 Acne is complex, but the journey to clear skin doesn’t have to be!

 As a Holistic Nutritionist, I am incredibly passionate about fighting acne through food & nutrition.
 Food plays a beautiful role in body balancing and clear skin.
 Here’s what you need to know.

 - Avoid restrictive dieting: food fear plays a big role for many who suffer from acne.
 Restrictive dieting could actually make your acne worse.
 Instead of removing food groups or trying the newest diet trend, instead, consider this…

 - Eat real, whole foods.
-Focus on a plant-heavy diet with lots of vegetables, fruits, whole grains, healthy fats and protein.
+Focus on a plant-heavy diet with lots of vegetables, fruits, whole grains, healthy fats and protein at every meal.